 Neurology services at Palmdale Regional Medical Center includes key diagnostic tools that can help your neurologist diagnose and treat many conditions and diseases that can affect your nervous system.
-During diagnosis and treatment, your neurologist may collaborate with physicians and clinicians from other medical disciplines, as well as consult with other neurologists outside the hospital through Palmdale Regional's telenurology program to help provide you with the the comprehensive care you may need.
+During diagnosis and treatment, your neurologist may collaborate with physicians and clinicians from other medical disciplines, as well as consult with other neurologists outside the hospital through Palmdale Regional's telenurology program to help provide you with the comprehensive care you may need.

 If you need a referral to a physician at Palmdale Regional Medical Center, call our free physician referral service at 1-800-851-9780.